How To Develop Rock Solid Self-Discipline

 Exercise the Will

-As stated before, willpower is a large aspect of self-discipline.
-This is what people think of when they imagine “self-discipline”.
-In a world with many different choices, you have to narrow down those choices and pick one.
-This is an aspect of willpower and the human will.
+In a world with many different choices, you will eventually have to narrow down those choices and pick one.
+This is an aspect of the human will.
 Nothing gets done without a firm decision to do it.

 If you want to clean your room, you have to decide to clean that room.
 No one else will decide for you.
 Willpower and decision-making are the cornerstone of day to day discipline and self-management.